AMomozZz/ID2223-lab2_2024/README.md

 ## Foundation LLMs

 Initially, we experimented with several models, including [Llama-3.2-1B-Instruct](https://huggingface.co/meta-llama/Llama-3.2-1B-Instruct), [Mistral-Small-Instruct-2409](https://huggingface.co/mistralai/Mistral-Small-Instruct-2409) and [Phi-3.5-mini-instruct](https://huggingface.co/microsoft/Phi-3.5-mini-instruct).
-To efficiently evaluate their performance, we trained each model for 60 steps.
-This choice allowed us to observe early convergence trends, quickly perform an initial screening of model performance, and conserve computational resources.
-After training each model for 60 steps, we observed that Phi-3.5-mini-instruct had the lowest evaluation loss.
+To efficiently evaluate their performance, we trained each model for a limited number of steps.
+This approach allowed us to observe early convergence trends, quickly perform an initial screening of model performance, and conserve computational resources.
+After training, we observed that Phi-3.5-mini-instruct achieved the lowest evaluation loss.

 However, Phi trains and inferences much slower than Llama, and through further research, including insights from [this tweet](https://x.com/AIatMeta/status/1839018085329809831) posted by [AI at Meta](https://x.com/AIatMeta), showed that Llama 3.2 performs better than Phi-3.5-mini on most benchmarks.